Rules regarding employment and private earnings

 Your yearly "fribeløb" is composed of 12 monthly "fribeløb" – one for each month.
 Your monthly "fribeløb" can consist of three different rates (lowest, medium and highest monthly "fribeløb").
 The rate of the specific "fribeløb" depends on your situation in that particular month.
 When you calculate your yearly "fribeløb", you have to add up the 12 different monthly "fribeløb".

 How to calculate your yearly "fribeløb"

-When calculating how much you have earned a year, you must add up all private income you expect to have.
+To figure out how much you have earned a year, you must add up all private income you expect to have.
 It has to be all income that are subject to tax a specific year, e.g. any holiday money, interests or grants, even if it is to be paid out the year after.
 Your yearly "fribeløb" depends on how many months of SU or loan you receive.
-Your income cannot go above your yearly "fribeløb", which means it is fine to earn a lot one month and then earn nothing the next, as long as you keep within the yearly amount.
+Your income cannot go above your yearly "fribeløb", but it is allowed to earn a lot one month and then earn nothing the next, as long as you keep within the yearly amount.

 Most recipients of SU can use our calculator to calculate their yearly "fribeløb".

 You should always keep track of your income.
 If you are close to having earned too much this year, you have the option of not accepting SU for a period.
 You can also cut down on your working hours.

 Your income when you start or finish your education